Raj Shah: Career

 very deep, it's very broad.
 We had the time and resources to dig through it all and kind of pick and choose how we wanted to go about the general election.
 I think it played to our benefit.
 When the email issue broke, we knew what buttons to push.
 When issues surrounding the foundation came up we knew where to look.
 We filed over 550 FOI requests and we sued the government half a dozen times to release records.
 All these sorts of things were years in the making.
 It was a huge coordinated effort.

-As head of opposition research in the Republican National Committee (RNC) in 2016, Shah led a team of experts to carry out research against Hillary Clinton.
-Shah was behind the anti-Clinton campaign during the campaign.
-Then-incoming White House Chief of Staff and outgoing head of the RNC Reince Priebus said that Shah would be among the key leaders in helping to implement the President-elect's agenda and bringing change.
-Prior to the election, Shah called Trump "deplorable" and remarked that the release of the Donald Trump Access Hollywood tape was "some justice"; he also helped get embarrassing footage of Trump to use in a Jeb Bush commercial for the latter's campaign.
+As the RNC's head of opposition research in 2016, Shah led a team of experts to carry out research against Clinton.
+Then-incoming White House Chief of Staff and outgoing RNC head Reince Priebus said that Shah would be among the key leaders in helping to implement Trump's agenda.
+Before the election, Shah called Trump "deplorable" and the release of the Donald Trump Access Hollywood tape "some justice"; he also helped get embarrassing footage of Trump for a Jeb Bush campaign commercial.

 Shah was one of the early staffers on duty in the White House on Inauguration Day, attending to reporters' inquiries and beginning establishment of the communications apparatus (emails of 'OCIO' distributions of the address and the first White House pool report were early to go out) in the West Wing and the Eisenhower Executive Office Building.

 Shah left the White House in January 2019.
-Fox Corporation announced in July 2019 that he had joined the company as a senior vice president.
+In July 2019, Fox Corporation announced that he had joined the company as a senior vice president.
 The New York Times reported in 2020 that he had been tasked with running a project to discredit critics of Fox News.

+As vice president at Fox News, Shah wrote a memo for Tucker Carlson Tonight announcing that anchors should immediately label President Joe Biden's policy announcements "socialism", writing: "Framing any and all policy announcements as “socialism” and taken from an AOC-Bernie Sanders playbook will likely animate Tucker’s core audience".

+In November 2023, Shah was appointed deputy chief of staff for communications for Mike Johnson.